caspark/factorio-a11y/README.md

   * If you use Dragonfly, follow the installation instructions in `dragonfly/README.md`
   * If you use Vocola or Talon, you'll have to first port the Dragonfly grammar over.
 Send a PR when you're done!
 3. Start controlling Factorio by voice!
+  * Start by saying `data reload` to get the voice grammar to know about all the Factorio items, recipes, etc loaded into the game.

 Voice Grammar
 -------------